Dedicated Divorce Attorneys Serving Marin County, CA

 What is the Divorce Process in California & Marin County?

-Couples married less than five years with no children, no real property, and limited marital property and debts may qualify for a summary dissolution.
+Couples married less than five years with no children, no real property, and limited marital assets and debts may qualify for a summary dissolution.
 This is an agreement filed at the court, along with a joint divorce petition and other required forms.
 It is simpler than the traditional divorce process.

 Otherwise, the divorce process in California typically proceeds along the following path: